In England and Wales a child can choose who to live with from the age of 16, unless there are certain Court Orders in place that say otherwise.

 Can’t Agree Where a Child Lives?

 For some families, there will be some dispute as to where a child should live, and how much contact each parent should have.
-If so, you should get legal advice from a Family & Divorce Lawyer as soon as possible.
+If so, you should get legal advice from a Family and Divorce Lawyer as soon as possible.
 There are various options open to you, including Mediation and Court proceedings.

 Mediation gives you and your ex the chance to discuss child care arrangements, with a specially trained Mediator guiding the conversation.
 It can allow you to come to a mutually agreeable decision as to who will be the primary care-giver, and how often the other parent (the ‘non-resident’ parent) gets to see them.